 Preparation of Cover Letter

 A cover letter mentioning that the submitted work is original, not published before and not under the publication.
-It should be sent along with the manuscript by the corresponding author on the behalf of co-authors to the managing editor of the journal.
+It should be sent along with the manuscript by the corresponding author on the behalf of co-authors to the journal's managing editor.
 Provide the contact details and affiliation of two potential reviewers (Optional).
 Click here to download the format of a cover letter.

 The abstract should be not more than 300 words and should contain the gist of the entire work.
 Avoid using any abbreviated form in the abstract.
 Taxonomic authorities should not be used here.
 References should not be used in the abstract.